Itchy Breasts and Other Early Signs of Pregnancy

-When you are enduring that endless two-week wait (TWW) between conception and the time of your next period, any little twinge can feel like a significant symptom of pregnancy!
+When you are enduring that endless two-week wait (the dreaded TWW) between conception and the time of your next period, any little twinge can feel like indisputable proof that you're pregnant!

 But wait!
 This symptom could also be caused by: PMS.

 In early pregnancy, your nipples may be itchy, sore, or extra sensitive, and sometimes darken in color.

 Pregnancy triggers a surge of hormones that cause an increase of blood flow to the area.
 Also, as breasts grow, their sensitive skin stretches, which can make it itch.
 Try applying moisturizer to ease the itchiness.

 But wait!
 This could also be caused by: PMS, a new bra, or that lotion you just started using.

 3. Spotting (Implantation Bleeding)

 One of the earliest and lesser-known pregnancy symptoms is a slight bleeding or spotting five to twelve days after conception.
 When the embryo implants itself into the uterine wall, a little of the uterine lining might be dislodged and show up in your underwear.
 This is known as "implantation bleeding" and can also be accompanied by some cramping that feels like PMS.
 Not all women experience implantation bleeding, so it is not considered a reliable pregnancy sign.